jwang93/SLogo/README.md

 ##### for team projects, each person's role in developing the project

-Zhen Gou and David Winegar: View, Model, and Util - the parts that deal with the state of the model and the view Jay Wang and Will Nance: Factory and Command - the parts that deal with the parser and instantiating that
+Zhen Gou and David Winegar: View, Model, and Util - the parts that deal with the state of the model and the view

+Jay Wang and Will Nance: Factory and Commands - the parts that deal with the parser and instantiating that

 ##### any books, papers, online, or human resources that you used in developing the project